luangjokaj/wordpressify/README.md

 src/theme/img/
 ```

-Ideally all heavy bitmaps should be managed through the [Media Library](https://codex.wordpress.org/Media_Library_Screen) of WordPress.
+Ideally other images should be managed through the [Media Library](https://codex.wordpress.org/Media_Library_Screen) of WordPress.
 Try to only store SVG or minimal assets in your theme directory to keep the template as light as possible.

-In the production build the bitmaps and SVGs will go through a **minification** process.
+In the production build SVGs and other image assets will go through a **minification** process.

 ## Fonts
 Fonts are always special.
 Your fonts should be stored in: